25th Infantry Brigade (United Kingdom): First World War

 The 25th Brigade came into existence on 5 October 1914 (first commanding officer appointed) as part of the 8th Division shortly after the outbreak of the First World War.
 It was formed with four regular infantry battalions brought back to the United Kingdom from various overseas garrisons: 2nd Lincolnshire Regiment from Bermuda, 2nd Royal Berkshire Regiment from Jhansi, India, 1st Royal Irish Rifles from Aden, and 2nd Rifle Brigade from Kuldana, Murree, India.
 The brigade concentrated at Hursley Park near Winchester and on 5 and 6 November 1914 it landed at Le Havre.
 It remained on the Western Front with the 8th Division for the rest of the war.

 The brigade saw action at the battles of Neuve-Chapelle (Moated Grange Attack, 18 December 1914), Neuve Chapelle again (10–13 March 1915), Aubers Ridge (9 May 1915), when the brigade commander, Brigadier-General Lowry Cole was killed, and Bois-Grenier (25 September 1915), a diversionary attack for the Battle of Loos.

-Infantrymen of the 1st Battalion, Royal Irish Rifles during the Battle of the Somme, July 1916.
+Infantrymen of the 1st Battalion, Royal Irish Rifles, during the Battle of the Somme, July 1916.

 In early 1916, the brigade gained a trench mortar battery and a machine gun company.
 It then fought on the Somme, notably the Battle of Albert on the first day and the attack on Le Transloy on 23–30 October 1916.

 In 1917, the brigade took part in operations to follow the Germans in their retreat to the Hindenburg Line (14 March–5 April).
-It then took part in the Third Battle of Ypres, notable the Battle of Pilckem Ridge (31 July–1 August), the Attack on Westhoek (31 July) where the brigade commander, Brigadier-General Coffin, won the Victoria Cross, and the Battle of Langemarck (16–18 August).
+It then took part in the Third Battle of Ypres, notable the Battle of Pilckem Ridge (31 July–1 August), the Attack on Westhoek (31 July) where the brigade commander, Brigadier-General Clifford Coffin, won the Victoria Cross, and the Battle of Langemarck (16–18 August).